 The answer to this question mainly depends on the people that are living in your home.
-Normally, medical supplies should be kept in an area that is easy to access in emergencies and in instances where one has to treat someone who is sick.
+Normally, medical supplies or herbal pain killers for humans should be kept in an area that is easy to access in emergencies and in instances where one has to treat someone who is sick.
 However, many of these medicines can have harmful effects if ingested inappropriately, which is why it is usually advised to keep medical supplies under lock and key if you have children or pets at home.
 If you do choose to lock up your medical supplies, keep the key away from the reach of children.

 What Common Medical Supplies Should You Have At Home?